drormeir/BananaCollectorRL/README.md

 The purpose of the project is to build and train a single agent that navigates and collecting bananas in a large square world.
 ![Trained Agent][image1]

 This game is episodic, where each episode is consists of 300 steps.
 For each step, a reward of +1 is provided for collecting a yellow banana, and a reward of -1 is provided for collecting a blue banana.
 The goal of the agent is to collect as many yellow bananas as possible while avoiding blue bananas.
-The minimal requierment for success is to have an average score of at least 13.0 points in 100 consecutive episodes.
+The minimal requirement for success is to have an average score of at least 13.0 points in 100 consecutive episodes.

 The agent is implemented in Python 3.6 + PyTorch.
 The algorithm is based on ["Double Duel Q-network"](https://arxiv.org/abs/1511.06581) with "Epsilon-Greedy policy" for environment exploration and an "Experience Replay Buffer" as a dynamic dataset to learn from.